mcdonn/LSA2019-Reproducible-Research/linking_git_and_github.md

  * commit your changes with `git commit -m`, and
  * upload the changes to GitHub with `git push origin master`

-In between each step, you should use `git status`, `git diff`, etc. frequently to verify changes and orient yourself.
+In between each step, you should use `git status`, `git diff`, `git show`, `git log`, etc. frequently to verify changes and orient yourself.
 </td></tr></table></center>